gustavorodrigues19/gustavorodrigues19/README.md

 ### Hi there 👋

-My name is Gustavo Rodrigues and I´m fullstack developer living in Portugal.
-As well, I'm working remotely for international companies.
+My name is Gustavo Rodrigues and I´m fullstack developer living in Portugal and to work remotely for companies around the globe.

-Love to solve problems complex problems ❤️
+Love to solve problems with technology ❤️

 "Whether you think you can or you can't you're right".
 Henry Ford